Energy bill rebates, grants & support 2026: who qualifies in the UK?

 Wales & Northern Ireland

-Local provision and advice routes can differ; always check your nation’s government pages and local council/agency sites.
+Local provision and advice routes can differ, and Northern Ireland’s energy support is administered separately.
+Always check your nation’s government pages and local council/agency sites.

 Your tariff availability can also vary by region and meter type.
 Compare by postcode to see what you could switch to.